But auctioneers rarely find chicks to auction, would you believe it?

 In fact, unlike men, it’s not easy finding women to auction according to city auctioneer Mark Kamiri as “women are more calculative and averse to taking risks.
 They also seek help and are never shy about seeking help or advice regarding their financial decisions…”

-the above ensures she doesn’t spend a coin of her loot.
-But when it comes to pastors and witch doctors, most women simply lose their matuta heads.
+But when it comes to pastors and witch doctors, most lose their corn rowed heads.

-In 2012, Catherine Njeri from Nairobi was conned Sh9 million by Amos Chipeta, a self-proclaimed witch doctor from Tanzania.
-He had promised to multiply the cash to Sh50 million in three months.
+In 2012, Catherine Njeri from Nairobi was conned Sh9 million by Amos Chipeta, a self-proclaimed witchdoctor from Tanzania.
+He had promised to multiply it to Sh50 million in three months.
 And Sh150 million in six months.
-But Chipeta, found guilty of fraud, was jailed for three years in 2014.
+But Chipeta, guilty of fraud, was jailed for three years in 2014.

 Women, experts inform us on good authority, are awed by men who can solve their problems.
 Or rather, people to whom they can transfer their problems.
-This explains why women (and their children) are the majority in churches-where they speak in tongues, shaming the devil while transferring their problems to God through Friday Kesha.
-While their men are dusting ankles to Mugithi or Ohangla music.
+This explains why women (and their children) are the majority in churches-where they speak in tongues, shaming the devil while transferring their problems to God through Friday kesha.
+While their men are dusting ankles to Mugithi or Ohangla beats in bars.

 But it’s God’s representative on earth, the pastor who they can see, touch and talk to that they seek to solve myriad issues: an alcoholic hubby, joblessness, infidelity, impotence, domestic abuse, dysfunctional family.
 That most pastors, especially of prosperity gospel are self-proclaimed ‘faith-healers’ and prophets, people who see visions, only makes them more attractive to women with problems that needs a seer: mysterious illness, bereavement in-laws in sorcery, lost relative.